Types of Certificates

-Registration of societies in Kenya is done in two main ways, and these are registration and exception from Registration.
-Therefore two different certificates are issued for each of the registration, and they include;
+Registration of societies in Kenya is done in two main ways, and these are Registration and Exception from Registration.
+Two different certificates are issued for each of the registration.

-Most societies fall in this category and are issued with a certificate of Registration upon receipt of the application documents and payment of the requisite fee.
+Most societies fall in this category and are issued with a Certificate of Registration upon receipt of the application documents and payment of the requisite fees.